rafworkonly/rafworkonly.github.io/_posts/2026-06-12-Guide-for-Rocks.md

 ---
 layout: post
 author: "Iggy"
-title: Guide for Rocks
+title: A Guide for Climbing Rocks
 date: 2026-06-12
 ---
-This guide is not about rocks nor is it about being reckless.
+This guide is not about being reckless.

 Get out of bed and grab your backpack.
 Shove into it your first-aid kit, jumper and a full water bottle.
 Take with you a dumb phone (e.g., an old Nokia).
 It is essential you take only the useful technology, and not that which will distract you via notifications from your line manager.